Mat-thieu/Resizor-JS/README.md

 # Resizor

-Resize elements left, top, bottom and right.
+Resize elements on all corners and edges.

 ### Make an element resizable